aiya000/twitter-puppeteer-continuous-unfollow-tool/README.md

 It is designed to be run continuously, so that you can unfollow users as they unfollow you, WITHOUT Twitter API.

+# NOTE

+Currently accounts without 2FA are not supported, because development is difficult by Twitter spam filtering.

+Please setup your account with 2FA to use this app.

+I am waiting for your PR `:D`

 # How to use

 Only first